p6-pdf/FDF-raku/docs/FDF/Page.md

 DESCRIPTION
 ===========

-This dictionary contains an array of FDF page dictionaries describing new pages that are added to the target document.
+This dictionary describes a new page that is added to the target document.

 METHODS
 =======